-Remuneration for Pauline Walsh and Stuart Ledger for the period was paid by Affinity Water Limited, which made no recharge to the company.
-Pauline Walsh and Stuart Ledger were directors of Affinity Water Limited and a number of fellow subsidiaries of the Daiwater Investment Limited group during the period and it has not been possible to make an accurate apportionment of their remuneration in respect of each of the subsidiaries of the group.
-Accordingly, there is no detail shown in respect of the remuneration of Pauline Walsh or Stuart Ledger.
+Remuneration for Simon Cocks and Stuart Ledger for the current and prior year, and Pauline Walsh for the current year, was paid by Affinity Water Limited, which made no recharge to the company.
+Stuart Ledger and Pauline Walsh are directors of Affinity Water Limited and a number of fellow subsidiaries of the Daiwater Investment Limited group during the current year.
+Simon Cocks and Stuart Ledger were directors of Affinity Water Limited and a number of fellow subsidiaries of the Daiwater Investment Limited group during the prior year.
+It has not been possible to make an accurate apportionment of their remuneration in respect of each of the subsidiaries.
+Accordingly, there is no detail shown in respect of the remuneration of Simon Cocks, Stuart Ledger or Pauline Walsh.
 Their total remuneration is disclosed in the annual report and financial statements of Affinity Water Limited for the year ended 31 March 2019.